rails-decal/proj1/README.md

 Go to localhost - you should be able to see the home page and sign up now.
 Once you've logged in and go back to the home page, some wild Pokemon should appear with every refresh, however you can't capture them!

-In the [Google Form](https://docs.google.com/forms/d/1-8n6NvRUrk1q2ibpXCz4agnyR6tAU3dDmmrzj8ZefWU/viewform), answer Question 1.
+In answers.md, answer Question 1.

 #### Part 2: Implement capturing Pokemon